OICR/softeng-blog/_posts/robert_tisma/2017-07-10-writing-csv-files.md

 The objective is to write a collection of [beans](https://en.wikipedia.org/wiki/Plain_old_Java_object#JavaBeans) or [POJOs](https://en.wikipedia.org/wiki/Plain_old_Java_object) (Plain Old Java Object - which is a mutable Java class that contains an empty, argument-less constructor, with a getter and setter method for each field) to CSV files using several external libraries, while adhering to the following constraints:

-- __Rule 1:__ _Ordered Headers_ - the number of headers and their order may very from how they are defined in the model.
+- __Rule 1:__ _Ordered Headers_ - the number of headers and their order may vary from how they are defined in the model.
 - __Rule 2:__ _Alternative Header Names_ - the column names could be different from the names of the corresponding member variable in the model class.
 - __Rule 3:__ _Model Code Freeze_ - the library containing the model class has its source code frozen, so changes to the code are not possible for the current release.
 - __Rule 4:__ _Encapsulated Configurational Changes_ - ensure that when a configuration needs to be changed, it only needs to be changed in one definition (enumeration, method, constant or fixture) and not in many definitions.
 This minimizes potential human error, where one definition was updated, but the other was not.